-Andrew S. Keys, center chief technologist at the Marshall Space Flight Center and NASA program manager, said the now completed project has moved the task of understanding and modeling silicon-germanium technology to a point where NASA engineers can start using it on actual vehicle designs.
+Andrew S. Keys, center chief technologist at the Marshall Space Flight Center and NASA program manager, said the now-completed project has moved the task of understanding and modeling silicon-germanium technology to a point where NASA engineers can start using it on actual vehicle designs.

-"The silicon-germanium extreme environments team was very successful in doing what it set out to do," Keys said.
-"They advanced the state-of-the-art in analog silicongermanium technology for space use-a crucial step in developing a new paradigm leading to lighter weight and more capable space vehicle designs."
+"The silicon-germanium extreme environments team was very successful in doing what it set out to do," the state-of-the-art in